kitao/pyxel/README.md

 Pyxel's specifications and APIs are inspired by [PICO-8](https://www.lexaloffle.com/pico-8.php) and [TIC-80](https://tic80.com/).

-Pyxel is open source and free to use.
+Pyxel is open source under the [MIT license](LICENSE) and free to use.
 Let's start making a retro game with Pyxel!

 ## Specifications